kayagoban/shadowlands/README.md

 Ubuntu 16.04 LTS will first need a modern python3 - here are instructions on how to set up python 3.6 on Ubuntu 16.04 LTS: http://ubuntuhandbook.org/index.php/2017/07/install-python-3-6-1-in-ubuntu-16-04-lts/

 # Writing your own Dapps

 You can write, deploy and register your own python based dapp modules that can be loaded within shadowlands, without any HTML, CSS or Javascript.
 A Tutorial on how to start [is available](https://shadowlands.readthedocs.io/en/latest/Tutorial.html).

-The example dapp from the tutorial can be run within shadowlands by loading burninator.eth, and the [source code is available on github.](https://github.com/kayagoban/burninator)
+Burninator, the example dapp from the tutorial, can be run within shadowlands by loading burninator.eth, and the [source code is available on github.](https://github.com/kayagoban/burninator)

 ## You're gonna need a credstick.